 Interviews will continue until the classes are filled.
 Eligibility for an interview is determined by the applicant’s prerequisite GPA, meeting minimum TEAS scores, and meeting minimum admissions requirements at the time of application, in relation to the applicant pool.

 7. When and how will I be notified of my final admission status?

 The Admissions Office will notify all candidates of their final admission status via email at which time an Admissions packet will be also be emailed to the student if admitted.

 8. I’m making changes to my contact information.
 How do I notify you?

 Please send an email, fax or letter to the College of Nursing Admissions Office.
-The written notice must include the applicant’s full name, a date of birth and new information.
+The written notice must include the applicant’s full name, date of birth, and new information.